Wangchangjen/Matlab_deGEC-SR/README.md

   https://github.com/Wangchangjen/Matlab_deGEC-SR

 - Step 2.
+Add folders (i.e., Estimation, Operator, Solvers) to the executive directory

+- Step 3.
 In main_phase_retrieval.m, find the line

   You can select GEC-SR or deGEC-SR based on L. L=1 is GEC-SR and other algorithms.
 L > 1 is deGEC-SR.

-- Step 3.
+- Step 4.
 Now, you are ready to run the phase retrieval:

   main_phase_retrieval